rvelthuis/DelphiBigNumbers/README.md

       BigIntegers
          BigIntegerTestGenerator /...        --- Test data generator in C#; open .sln file with Visual Studio 2010 (Express) or newer
-      BigRationalTestDataGenerator /...      --- Test data generator in Java, using the Apache Commons-Math library;
+      BigRationalTestDataGenerator /...      --- Test data generator in Java, using the Apache Commons-Math library.
-                                                 open with NetBeans 8.
-Might require installation of Apache libs.
+                                                 Open with NetBeans 8.
+Might require installation of the Apache libs.
    Source                                    --- Sources for units and for bases.inc generator Tests
       BigDecimals /...                       --- Sources for DUnit tests for BigDecimals